 The Definitions of Attention, Mindfulness and Alertness

-Attention (yid-la byed-pa) – literally the word is “to take an object to mind,” so it is taking an object as our cognitive object; and that can be strongly or weakly.
+Attention (yid-la byed-pa) – literally, the word is “to take an object to mind,” so it is taking an object as our cognitive object, and that can be strongly or weakly.

 Memory, yes?

-And the Panchen Lama says,
+The Panchen Lama says,

 This doesn’t mean, however, that you cease all attention as if you had fainted or fallen asleep.

-In dzogchen meditation, the way that one starts to do something like this is in a total... what I would call a “sense deprivation zone,” in other words, in a completely dark, quiet room, in which you have a minimal amount of sense perception, because then you can really in that situation observe the nature of the mind by itself, without it being involved with sense perception.
-Although of course you’re going to feel – if you start to become really quite attentive – you’re going to feel your clothing on your body, and the seat underneath you... but it’s minimal.
+In dzogchen meditation, the way that one starts to do something like this is in a total what I would call a “sense deprivation zone,” in other words, in a completely dark, quiet room, in which we have a minimal amount of sense perception because then we can really in that situation observe the nature of the mind by itself, without it being involved with sense perception.
+Although, of course, we’re going to feel – if we start to become really quite attentive – we’re going to feel our clothing on our body and the seat underneath, but it’s minimal.

-The Difference between Inattentive Cognition and Non-determining Cognition
+The Difference between Inattentive Cognition and Non-Determining Cognition

 Would you say a few words about nangla ma-ngepa, so it would make it clear what it is?